mendix/docs/content/en/docs/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case.md

 {{< figure src="/attachments/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case/updated-records-new-expense-data-set.png" >}}

 Great!
-You have updated the master dataset using an Excel file.
+You have updated the primary dataset using an Excel file.

 ## 7 Connecting the Master Data Set to Your Test Case

-The following steps explain how to connect the master dataset to your test case.
+The following steps explain how to connect the primary dataset to your test case.
 An example test case is used in this chapter.
 For more information, see [How to Create a Test Case](/addons/ats-addon/ht-two-create-a-test-case/).

 1. Open your test case and click the **Test Data** tab.
 2. Click the arrow icon: